gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 $$α_{i}=KU_{b_{i}}+1=\dfrac{1-\sum_{j=1}^{K}{b_{j}}}{K}Kb_{i}+1$$

-During inference, $b_{i}$ could be obtained from output of plausibility functions using the formula of singleton belief of a class.
+During inference, $b_{i}$ could be obtained from the output of plausibility functions using the formula of singleton belief of a class.

 For a better plausibility function, a regularization term is added: